whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 1. Select Files > Home.
 Confirm that your home directory displays
 1. Create a folder and upload a file to the folder
 1. Confirm file operations:
-   1. Copy, rename, remove, download
+   1. Copy, rename, remove, download, Move To...

 * [ ] External data
 1. Precondition: Register one or more Datasets (e.g. `doi:10.18739/A29G5GD0V`) on Manage > Data (see Manage > Register test cases above)